avnCode/Deep-Learning/README.md

 ## Fine_tuning.ipynb:

--> Architecture of ResNet18 was used.
+-> Architecture of ResNet18 was cusomized for our use case.

--> last fc layer was customized for our use case.
+-> last fc layer was replaced with new fc layer for the number of classes in our dataset.

 -> Trained the model on training dataset.